ludos1978/OpusDotNet/README.md

 it does a local recording of the microphone, sending via unet, distribution on the server and playback on the clients.

 # usage
-add the script along with a network identity to a gameobject with 2 child gameobjects, each child needs an audiosource, add one as src the other as player to the script. add this gameobject as player to the network manager. or just use the provided example...
+add the script along with a network identity to a gameobject with one child gameobject, the child needs an audiosource, add the child as audioplayer to the script. add this gameobject as player to a network manager (each player needs his own instance).

+or just use the provided example...

 # thanks to